cainhill/render-engine/README.md

 4. **Check for output**

     The script will return a 200 OK JSON response upon render completion.
-You will find the final rendered videos in the `/data/dest-videos/` tree once complete.
+You will find the final rendered videos in the `/data/dest-videos/` directory once complete.

 <br />